Cep – Identification, distribution, edibility, ecology, sustainable harvesting

 • Habitat – under beech, birch, scots pine, spruce; solitary or in clusters.
 Summer cep (Boletus reticulatus) grows only under deciduous trees, tends to appear earlier in the year, and is distinguished by its pronounced reticulum and darker cap.
 Boletus pinophilus (aka the pine bolete or pine cep) grows only under pine or spruce (including plantations).
 Both are every bit as tasty as boletus eludis and there is no need for fungi novices to worry too much about the subtle differences.

 • Ecology – Ceps are Mycorrhizal fungi, working with their tree partners by helping in their uptake of water, phosphorus, nitrogen and zinc in return for energy from photosynthesis in the form of sugars.
-Carbon sequestration by fungi is often an overlooked area of climate science.
+Carbon sequestration by fungi has historically been a somewhat overlooked area of climate science.
 Ceps, and boletus species in general, can be important food and habitat to insects, slugs, rodents and I’ve even heard of deer nibbling on them.
 This fascinating paper shows that individual mushroom species can have specific relationships with individual insect species.
 In the case of ceps, (mostly) flies of the pegomya genus, and (some) fungal gnats of Sciaridae family use them as food home & nursery for their larvae.
 It has been postulated that insects could play a role in the reproductive strategies of some fungi (beyond the obvious stinkhorns) and who knows what other useful interactions they have with complex fungal lifecycles?
 The evolution of veils/rings (annulus), webs (cortina) and slime on the underside of some mushroom species is a direct defence to deter insects before spores have matured.
 Some slow growing fungi such as chanterelles deter insects chemically (read the science of this here).
 That ceps have evolved no such strategy suggests to me that they they are happy partners with insects as well as trees!
 It seems likely that their very aromatic deliciousness has evolved to attract insects… And maybe humans too?
 Ceps can also play host to other fungi, notably the bolete eater fungus Hypomyces chrysospermus, and appear to have complex relationships with Fly agaric (amanita mascaria), the miller (Clitopilus prunulus) and peppery boletes (Chalciporus piperatus) – more on which below.

 • Considered/Sustainable Harvesting – Given their extremely very fast growth/deterioration, the rapid attentions of so many insects, slugs and rodents, and their susceptibility to bolete eater fungus, its not surprising that millions of tons of ceps mature and rot in our forests every autumn.
 They are a true feast for nature.
 Their tendency to appear in large, localised gluts (like mast years for trees, only more localised and much less predictable) means harvesting a large “windfall” in one go can be a perfectly reasonable harvesting strategy.
 One good afternoon can yield a year’s supply of fungi, once dried or otherwise preserved and this must certainly have a lower overall impact than buying hothoused, packaged, transported cultivated mushrooms.
 Read more on this here.
 Carrying ceps pores-down in an open weave basket can only help in the wider transmission of spores through forest habitats, and spreading around the inevitable trimmings and wastage for such a perishable mushroom.